aoyingxue/datawilltell/content/post/250618_data-matching-app/index.md

 draft: false
 ---

 I often work with tabular data that needs to be “aligned” — matching messy entries like inconsistent customer names, city names, or codes against a standard reference.
-To save time and reduce manual Excel cleaning, I built a [**Streamlit web app**](https://data-matching.streamlit.app/) for me and my team.
+To save time and reduce manual Excel cleaning, I built a [***<u>Streamlit web app</u>***](https://data-matching.streamlit.app/) for me and my team.
 It matches raw data to reference mapping data file, supports manual input, and exports the cleaned results — all in-browser.

 ## What This App Does